intel/yask/README.md

 ## Backward-compatibility notices
 ### Version 4
+* Version 4.05.03 removes the default stencil name "iso3dfd"; this means you must always set the stencil name when building a kernel -- there is no default.
 * Version 4.05.00 removes the "out-of-band" genetic-algorithm tuning script due to lack of resources for maintenance and testing.
 * Version 4.04.00 deprecates the existing `void* {set,get}_elements_in_slice()`